 Working at the Law School

 This information is your guide to everything you need to know and do to begin working at the Law School.
 Questions?
-Email Brian Fitzpatrick, Dean's Office Administrator, at firstname.lastname@example.org.
+Email Brian Fitzpatrick at firstname.lastname@example.org.

-All student employees are required to complete the student hiring form and to submit I-9 documentation to work for the Law School and to be enrolled in Workday.
+You will need to submit a completed student hiring form (student hiring form) as well as the proper I9 identification in order to be enrolled in Workday.
 Workday is The University of Chicago’s HR/Payroll information system.

 - Foreign passport, and,